 User-agent: * Disallow: /wp-admin/ Disallow: /wp-login.php

-Restrict bot access to all files of a specific type (Example using
+Restrict bot access to all files of a specific type (Example uses

 User-agent: * Disallow: /*.pdf$